 The BabyBjorn Travel Crib Light and Lotus Everywhere both earned 10 of 10 for eco-health.
 BabyBjorn states that their product is "free from harmful substances and approved according to Oeko-Tex Standard 100, Class 1 for baby products" they go on to say "materials do not contain any harmful or allergenic substances."
 The Guava Family company makes the following statement about the Lotus Everywhere, "The Lotus Everywhere Crib has been thoroughly tested for chemical emissions and is certified to the GREENGUARD GOLD standard, making it the only travel crib in the world to have received this rigorous certification."
 They go on to say that the Lotus is "… free of PVC, Lead, Phthalates, Formaldehyde, Heavy Metals (Cadmium, Arsenic, Mercury, etc.) and many others."

-The majority of travel products in this review scored a 1 of 10 and failed to provide information about chemicals and flame retardants on their websites, owner's manuals, or to the CEH.
-Luckily, except for the Graco Pack 'n Play on the Go, the award-winning products in this review are free from harmful chemicals and impressed during testing of other metrics earning the top two overall scores in the review.
+The majority of portable cribs in this review scored a 1 of 10 and failed to provide information about chemicals and flame retardants on their websites, owner's manuals, or to the CEH.
+Luckily, except for the Graco Pack 'n Play on the Go, the award-winning products in this review are free from harmful chemicals and impressed during testing of other metrics earning the top two overall scores.

-While you can travel without a portable crib or play yard, we don't think you'll want to as they can create a safe sleeping environment while traveling and a safe place to put baby when you need to a short break (ahem, going to the bathroom or taking a shower).
-Traveling with a baby can be stressful, and any piece of equipment that makes it less so is money well spent in our opinion.
+While it is possible to travel without a portable crib or play yard, we don't think you'll want to as they can create a safe sleeping environment and a safe place to put baby when you need to a short break (ahem, going to the bathroom or taking a shower).
+Traveling with a baby can be stressful, and any gear that makes it less so is money well spent in our opinion.
 And gear that can help keep baby's sleep routine on track?
 Well, that is simply Priceless.

-We believe there is a perfect crib for everyone even if that means a different option for each one.
-Our award winners include top performing cribs, in a broad range of prices, with unique features for different goals.
-The breakdown of test results is sure to help you find the right option at the right price for your traveling needs even if the award winners don't offer what you want.
+We believe there is a perfect crib for everyone even if that means something different for everyone.
+Our award winners include top performing cribs, in a broad range of prices, with unique features for different needs.
+The breakdown of test results is sure to help you find the right choice at the right price for your traveling baby even if the award winners don't have what you want.